 Typically, finalization of the adoption occurs in the state where the family lives.
 Tennessee, unlike many states, has a provision that grants jurisdiction to the court that presides over the surrender hearing.
 Some families choose to return to Tennessee to finalize the adoption.

 Foster care adoptions are a beautiful gift to the child, the adoptive family, and our community.
 Often a child has lived with their foster family for years before the family is able to finalize the adoption.
 When a child enters foster care, the Department of Children’s Services is required to attempt to reunify the child with the biological parents.
 When reunification is successful, biological parents remedy the problems that brought the child into DCS custody through drug and alcohol treatment, mental health treatment, individual and/or family counseling, obtaining stable housing, etc.

-When efforts at reunification are not successful, DCS typically files the Petition to Terminate Parental Rights.
-Or the birth parents may agree to voluntarily terminate their parental rights, usually via surrender of parental rights.
-Once the child is in the full guardianship of the State, DCS can give consent for the foster parent to adopt the child.
+When efforts at reunification are not successful, DCS files the Petition to Terminate Parental Rights.
+Sometimes the birth parents agree to voluntarily terminate their parental rights.
+Once the child is in the full guardianship of the State, DCS can give consent for the foster parent(s) to adopt the child or children.